spellbook/spellbook-archive/README.md

 When you write a new Component, you need to:

+- Create the `.coffee` file at `tests/spec`
-- Open up `jasmine/SpecRunner.html`
+- Open up `tests/jasmine/SpecRunner.html`
-- Add the source file from `components/js/*.js` and the spec file from `spec/js/*.js`.
+- Add the source file from `components/js/*.js` and the spec file from `tests/spec/js/*.js`.
-- Load up `jasmine/SpecRunner.html` in the browser to see the tests.
+- Load up `tests/jasmine/SpecRunner.html` in the browser to see the tests.